Dow sinks 1,800 as coronavirus cases rise, deflating optimism

-Stocks are falling sharply on Wall Street Thursday as coronavirus cases increase again, deflating recent optimism that the economy could recover quickly as lockdowns ease.

-The Dow fell more than 1,800 points and the S&P 500 was down 5.9%, on track for its worst day in nearly three months.
+The Dow Jones Industrial Average sank more than 1,800 points and the S&P 500 dropped 5.9%, its worst day since mid-March, when stocks had a number of harrowing falls as the virus lockdowns began.

 Many market watchers have been saying that a scorching comeback in the market since late March was overdone and didn't reflect the dire state of the economy.
 The S&P 500 rallied 44.5% between late March and Monday.